RobertBarrow/cv/index.md

 * Guiding the Scrum team in the investigation and adoption of development models (RBAC), frameworks (Bootstrap, Angular) and architectures (MVC, MVVM.
 Microservices).

 * Evangelising the move to infrastructure-as-code and experimentation with containerisation (using Docker) for continuous deployment.

+### Agile Coach and Transformation Lead

+**_Objectway Limited (Dec 2014 – Feb 2016)_**

+*Objective*: Implement Agile at team level across multiple Product centres.

+* Coaching Business Analysts, Product Owners, Scrum Masters and Scrum teams as Subject Matter Expert for agile best practices.

+* Establishing an iterative and incremental approach to Product development at the solution development team level.

+* Working with Product Owners and Scrum teams to coordinate the agile events (Backlog Refinement, Sprint Planning, Daily Stand-ups, Sprint Reviews and Retrospectives).

+* Establishing culture of Continuous Improvement and leading the transformation of teams working with legacy codebases.

+* Introducing Kanban boards, Story Point estimation, MoSCoW Reviews, Impact Mapping, Test-Driven Development, Continous Integration and Continuous Delivery.

+* Attending various Agile / Lean / DevOps summits, conferences and Meetups to keep abrest of latest thinking in agile circles and gain additional knowledge and insights from the experiences of others.

 ### Product Manager